Tabrez-dev/Pill-dispenser-with-display-timer/README.md

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/75200693/135755322-77c52c74-eff3-4127-85a6-421892dc44e6.gif)

+## Circuit Design:
+The project was done on a breadboard for simplicity.
+The connections are as follows:

+1. *IR Sensor:* Output to pin D8, VCC and ground to 5 volt and GND pins respectively.

+2. *Servo motor*: Data pin to D9, VCC and ground to 5 volt and GND pins respectively.

+3. *0.96 inch i2c display:* VCC and GND to 5 volt and ground pins respectively. **SDA--->A4 and SCL--->A5**

 ## Future Scope and improvements:
 This project can be extended to take in multiple tablets and make the plastic tube longer so that it will be easier to put the tablets from the top.